Indiana Department of Correction Commissioner Robert E. Carter, Jr. was appointed by Governor Eric Holcomb on January 17, 2017.

 While with the DNR, Carter served on the Indiana Counter Terrorism and Security Council, was the Director of DNR’s Division of Law Enforcement, and played a key role in the streamlining of DNR permit efficiency.
 He also was an integral part of the Governor’s Healthy River Initiative and oversaw the DNR’s acquisition and protection of over 50,000 acres of land and recreational trails.

-Prior to working in State government, Carter spent 16 years serving two terms as the Clay County Sheriff.
+Prior to working in State government, Carter served as the Clay County Sheriff.

 Commissioner Carter has an Associate of Science Degree in Criminal Justice, Bachelor of Science Degree in Public Safety Management, and Masters of Public Administration.